-14 Salt Hacks Because This Simple Mineral Can Make Your Life So Much Easier
+14 Salt Hacks That Will Make Your Life Easier

 Most of us don’t often sit down to appreciate salt.
 It is, after all, pretty basic stuff—the mineral that sits in shakers on our tables and makes popcorn taste good.
 But salt is much more than a condiment.
 It actually has a long and illustrious history, and historians have argued that salt—and its ability to preserve food—was, in fact, the basis upon which civilization was founded (because salt relieved us of our dependence on readily available food.
 With preserved food, we could travel and store up supplies for the winter).
 For many centuries, salt was difficult to obtain and therefore valuable, forming the backbone of a number of civilizations' economies.
 At times, it was even used as currency.